hoanganh25991/bul-game-10/docs/requirements/input-and-raycast.md

 - R: Cast Thunderstorm (random strikes over time).
 - B: Recall—creates a return portal and freezes player until they click it to travel to the village.
 - S: Stop—clears current orders and briefly suppresses auto-acquire.
+- M: Mark — place a flag at the current location (persistent; 3 min cooldown).
 - Escape: Cancel any aim mode.

 Raycasting and Targeting